GarethFromWales/NerfedButtons4Wow/docs/index.md

-# NerfedButtons - Vanilla WoW 1.12 Add-On
+# NerfedButtons - Vanilla (Turtle WoW) WoW 1.12 Add-On

-NerfedButtons (NB) lets you define prioritised and conditional ability/item/macro lists for your actionbar buttons.
-NerfedButtons will automatically ensure that the highest priority ability/item/macro that passes its conditions is bound to the actionbar button slot at any time.
+NerfedButtons (NB) lets you define prioritised and conditional spell/ability/item lists for your actionbar buttons.
+NerfedButtons will automatically ensure that the highest priority ability/item/macro that passes its checks is used when you press a button.

 * Too many hotbuttons aggravating your RSI?
 * Want to stimulate your brain as well as your reflexes?